PhotonVision/photonvision-docs/source/docs/hardware/picamerawiring.rst

 .. warning:: Incorrect camera connection may not work or cause damage to the board or camera.
 .. warning:: Long ribbon cables are not recommended for use in FRC as they are very fragile and may be susceptible to noise.
+.. warning:: Please note which connector your Raspberry Pi has before you purchase one (they have different pin counts).

 Pi 3 and 4
 ----------